-The chairperson of the audit committee, nominating and corporate governance committee and compensation committee also receives an annual cash retainer of \$40,000, \$10,000 and \$10,000, respectively, each increased by \$5,000 for fiscal year 2020, payable in equal quarterly installments.
+The chairperson of the audit committee, nominating and corporate governance committee and compensation committee were also eligible to receive an annual cash retainer of \$40,000, \$10,000 and \$10,000, respectively, payable in equal quarterly installments.
+These fees were also cut in half for one quarter during 2020, and as a result the chairperson of the audit committee received \$35,000, the chairperson of the nominating and corporate governance committee received \$8,750, and the chairperson of the compensation committee received \$8,750.